ryco117/file_yeet/README.md

           The address of the rendezvous server.
 Either an IP address or a hostname -p, --server-port <SERVER_PORT>
-          The server port to connect to [default: 7828] -o, --port-override <PORT_OVERRIDE>
+          The server port to connect to [default: 7828] -x, --external-port-override <EXTERNAL_PORT_OVERRIDE>
-          Override the port seen by the server to communicate a custom port to peers.
-Useful when port-forwarding -g, --gateway <GATEWAY>
+          Override the port seen by the server to communicate a custom external port to peers.
+Useful when manually port forwarding
+  -i, --interal-port <INTERAL_PORT>
+          Require the client to bind to a specific local port.
+Useful when manually port forwarding -g, --gateway <GATEWAY>
           The IP address of local gateway to use when attempting the Port Control Protocol.
 If not specified, a default gateway will be searched for
   -n, --nat-map